 I first learned about this fun ghost tour through Southern Living Magazine about 15 years ago.
 In Parkersburg, presences are felt from Civil War days, haunted hotels exist, railroad ghosts thrill ghost hunters, and an alien spaceship touched down here, from the “Mothman Prophecies.”
 It is no wonder that this is a spiritual world favorite, and the tour is a way to get your feet wet.
 If you are fearless, spend the night at the Blennerhassett Hotel.

-#7 Eat at the Best Restaurant in West Virginia
+#7 Eat at WV’s Best Restaurant

 My favorite restaurant in the state of West Virginia is Cafe Cimino, in Sutton, about an hour from Charleston.
 The owners, Melody and her husband Chef Tim, prepare and serve top-quality organic and local (when possible) food and wine in a cozy inn setting.
 My go-to meal is the House Roasted Red Pepper appetizer, Filet Mignon Gorgonzola, and for dessert, the Zabaglione.
 Enjoy a glass of wine and nibble on tapas in the artsy little riverside bar on the back of the property.